ovh/docs/pages/web/web-paas/languages-php/xdebug/guide.en-au.md

 ## Using PHPStorm

-The configuration for Xdebug will be slightly different for each IDE.  $partner_full has no preference as to the IDE or editor you use, but we have provided configuration instructions for PHPStorm/IntelliJ due to its popularity in the PHP ecosystem.
+The configuration for Xdebug will be slightly different for each IDE.
+Web PaaS has no preference as to the IDE or editor you use, but we have provided configuration instructions for PHPStorm/IntelliJ due to its popularity in the PHP ecosystem.

 ### 1. Configure Xdebug